sanitharao/twtsession/topics/twt-article.md

 ## Using GitHub to Enhance Your Git Experience

 GitHub is a cloud-based version control service that incorporates Git’s version control features.
 While Git is a distributed version control software that you can install locally on your system, GitHub is a web-based utility where files are stored on a GitHub Web server.
 Unlike Git which is a command-line utility, GitHub provides a graphical user interface to view and manage files placed under a repository.
-If you are a writer authoring content in text-based authoring formats, such as Markdown and HTML, you can avail the additional benefit that GitHub offers, that is of a Web publishing engine.
+If you are a writer authoring content in text-based authoring formats, such as Markdown or HTML, you can avail the additional benefit that GitHub offers, that is of a Web publishing engine.
 GitHub has an integrated publishing engine that renders your content on the Web, and provides a unique URL to access it too.
 This way, GitHub is not just a revision control repository but also a Web publishing engine.

-With GitHub, you can either configure a repository to be private to you or to the team, or you can also configure the repository as public that allowing anyone to download the repository and make changes.
-However, these changes will need to be sent as change requests and you can decide whether to accept and merge these changes to your file.
+With GitHub, you can either configure a repository to be private to you or you can configure the repository as public, thus allowing anyone on the Web to download and make changes to the repository.
+However, these changes will need to be sent as change requests and you can decide whether to accept and merge the changes into your file.

 ### Git and GitHub – Are They Same or Different?

-The answer is no. As discussed previously, Git and GitHub are similar to the extent that both provide version control services but GitHub is much more than that.
+The answer is no. As discussed previously, Git and GitHub are similar to the extent that both provide version control services, but GitHub is much more than that.
 In addition to the version control feature, GitHub provides several security and collaboration features like, Wikis, and task management tools for each project.
-If your intention is only to work locally, then Git is your best option, but if you want to collaborate with multiple writers, then GitHub is the solution for you.
+If your intention is only to work locally, then Git is your best option, but if you want to collaborate with multiple writers globally, then GitHub is the solution for you.

 ## Markdown – The Popular Text-Based Authoring Format